tytydraco/yessleep/out/Every_adult_in_our_town_vanished_12_days_later_we_started_to_get_sick.md

 “Freddie Fawner and his group of freshman freaks took over our house.”

 Henry held up a bag of apples.
 I think he was offering them as a gift.
-“Do you mind if we stay here for a while?” his hopeful expression and frostbite did me in.
+“Do you mind if we stay here for a while?” his hopeful expression and frostbite lowered my barriers.

 I nodded and let them in, offering them blankets and letting them have the living room.